 The Bodhisatta was once a parrot.
 He and his brother were born to a parrot king in a high, remote forest.
-One day a whirlwind arose and blew them away; the Bodhisatta landing amidst flowers in a monastery and his brother falling into a village full of robbers.
+One day a whirlwind arose and blew the young brothers away; the Bodhisatta landed amidst flowers in a monastery and his brother fell into a village full of thieves.
 They grew up in these new homes.

 Later, the king went deer hunting with a large group of people.
-Their servants beat bushes to rouse up animals and a deer rushed right past the king before he could shoot it.
+Their servants beat bushes to rouse up animals, and a deer rushed right past the king before he could shoot it.
 The other hunters mocked the king for his failure.
 Unable to tolerate their jokes, the conceited king took after the deer in his chariot, determined to catch it.
 The king and his charioteer rode until midday before giving up and turning back.
-They took a break in a little valley near the robber village; taking a bath and a nap.
-All the robbers were away, leaving only their cook and the parrot behind.
-The parrot spied the king and brought the cook over to help rob and kill him.
+They stopped in a little valley near the thieves’ village; taking a bath and a nap.
+All the thieves were away, leaving only their cook and the parrot behind.
+The parrot saw the king and brought the cook over to help rob and kill him.
 The king awoke and overheard the two discussing their plans from afar.
-He woke the charioteer and they quickly left.
+He woke the charioteer, and they quickly left.

 In the Lifetime of the Buddha

-The king was an earlier birth of Ananda, one of the Buddha’s top disciples, and the band of ascetics were the Buddha’s followers.
+The king was an earlier birth of Ananda, one of the Buddha’s top disciples, and the band of ascetics were earlier births of the Buddha’s followers.